w4bo/markdown/README.md

 ## Portable installation ##

-Alternatively, you can also store the `markdown.lua`, `markdown.tex`, `markdown.sty` and `t-markdown.tex` in the same folder as your TeX document and distribute them together.
+Alternatively, you can also store the `markdown.lua`, `markdown-cli.lua`, `markdown.tex`, `markdown.sty` and `t-markdown.tex` in the same folder as your TeX document and distribute them together.
 This way your document can be portably typeset on legacy TeX distributions.

 # Further information #